-(a) None. (b) None.
+- (a) None. - (b) None.

-(c) During the three months ended September 30, 2023 March 31, 2024, the following directors and executive officers adopted or terminated a written plan intended to satisfy affirmative defense conditions of Rule 10b5-1(c) of the Exchange Act.
-Each of these written plans relates to the sale of Two Harbors common stock for the purpose of satisfying tax obligations associated with future vestings of equity compensation, as permitted pursuant to the stock ownership guidelines applicable to our directors and executive officers, and replaces and supersedes a prior written plan entered into by the referenced individual related to the same. officers.
-In addition, each of these written plans or terminations was entered into during an open trading window and shall take effect ninety days after adoption.
-The Each of the new plans shall remain in effect until amended or terminated.
+(c) During the three months ended March 31, 2024 June 30, 2024, the following executive officers adopted a written plan intended to satisfy affirmative defense conditions of Rule 10b5-1(c) of the Exchange Act.
+Each of these written plans relates to the sale of Two Harbors common stock for the purpose of satisfying tax obligations associated with future vestings of equity compensation, as permitted pursuant to the stock ownership guidelines applicable to our executive officers.
+In addition, each of these written plans was entered into during an open trading window and shall take effect ninety days after adoption.
+Each of the new plans shall remain in effect until amended or terminated.

-On August 3, 2023 February 6, 2024, Rebecca Sandberg, our Chief Legal Officer and Secretary, adopted a written plan pursuant to which Ms. Sandberg has elected to sell a number of shares sufficient to cover the local, state and federal tax liability associated with each future vesting of equity compensation, subject to the maximum of fifty percent of shares vesting.
+On February 6, 2024, Rebecca Sandberg, our Chief Legal Officer and Secretary, adopted a written plan pursuant to which Ms. Sandberg has elected to sell a number of shares sufficient to cover the local, state and federal tax liability associated with each future vesting of equity compensation, subject to the maximum of fifty percent of shares vesting.
 This plan replaces and supersedes a prior written plan entered into by Ms. Sandberg related to the same.